"Serious Child Abuse, Petty Concerns" by Bill Lichtenstein

 2) The town of Lexington vehemently maintained Rose was not locked in the isolation room for up to an hour at a time, but instead it would be for 12 five minute time-outs in a row, with someone checking on her when each five minutes would pass on the egg timer they were using.

 4) Lexington initially claimed that I lied when I said I reported Rose’s abuse in school to state agencies, including the Mass.
 Department of Children and Families (DCF), which is responsible for investigating child abuse.
-The town backed off that stance when I produced the report logs from DCF showing I filed reports in March and April 2007, which were confirmed with DCF by Times deputy opinion page editor Chan.
-Now Schwartzman is disputing that my reports were made “at the time,” as stated in the article, meaning the period from when Rose was abused in 2006 through the legal action in 2007 and the settlement in 2008.
+The town backed off that stance when I produced the report logs from DCF showing I filed 51A child abuse reports in March and April 2007, which were confirmed with DCF by Times deputy opinion page editor Chan.
+Now Schwartzman is disputing that my March 2007 reports were made “at the time,” which is defined in the article, and in Chan's editor's notes, as the period from when Rose was abused in 2006 through the legal action in 2007 and the settlement in 2008.
+They were.

 5) Schwartzman and Lexington contend that the room in which Rose was locked was technically not the basement of the school, as I had reported in the story.
 Deputy opinion page editor Chan says Lexington sent him blueprints that used the word “ Mezzanine" for the sub-ground floor, likely because no parent would want their kid going to class in the basement of a school.
 It still looks like a basement stairwell to me.
 See photos at bottom of www.terrifyingdiscipline.com In any case, if I were a 5-year old kid, I wouldn’t want to be locked in a closet like that for an hour at a time.